 He has handled and settled many cases involving defective machine design, inadequate guarding and the removal of safety devices.
 Evan has also handled negligent installation and maintenance cases involving tires and heavy trucks.

-A member of the Alabama State Bar, Evan currently serves as treasurer for the Alabama State Bar Young Lawyers Section and as a member of the 2017-2018 Pro Bono Committee.
-He also serves on the Alabama Head Injury Foundation Junior Board Chapter.
+A member of the Alabama State Bar, Evan currently serves as Secretary for the Alabama State Bar Young Lawyers Section and as a member of the 2017-2018 Pro Bono Committee, the Digital Communications Committee, and the Workers’ Compensation Task Force.
+Evan is also an alum of the ASB’s Leadership Forum (Class 14).
+Additionally, he serves on the Alabama Head Injury Foundation Junior Board Chapter.

 Awards and Ratings